colinoflynn/pytoshload/README.md

 This repo contains a simple Python Implementation of Segger ToshLoad program for Toshiba TLCS900.
 Primarily this uses the existing RAMCode written by Segger, which is available in the `segger` directory.

-Note the RAMCode is under a seperate license from Segger and not part of the open-source repository.
+Note the RAMCode is under a seperate license from Segger and not part of the open-source license.

 ## Usage Example